 All students are asked to sign an acknowledgement form that verifies their responsibility to review this Student Handbook, review the Programs' Bulletin, and to acknowledge that their Honor Code and Essential Function Form was signed and submitted.
-This form is distributed during the Programs' orientation.
+This form is distributed electronically to students during the Programs' orientation.
 The form states: